New Clinical Document Software

 Appointments system

-• Consultations with our clinicians are available Monday to Friday with extended surgery hours being available on some weekday evening/weekends every week.
+• Consultations with our clinicians are available Monday to Friday with an extended surgery hours session being available on some weekday evening/weekends every week.

 • Face to face appointments and telephone consultations continue to be available.

 • Appointments are usually 10 minutes long (1 issue per appointment) and can be pre-booked, up to four weeks in advance.
-Please be aware that when the medical team call patients a definite time cannot be given for telephone consultations
+Please be aware a timeframe will be given for this, not an exact time.

 • Visit the surgery and speak with a receptionist or call the practice, Monday to Friday during opening hours.

-When you get in touch, we’ll ask what you need help with, our receptionists will then use this information to recommend you to the most suitable Doctor, Nurse, Physician Associate or Healthcare Professional to help you.
+When you get in touch, we’ll ask you how we can help.
+Our receptionists will then use this information to recommend you to the most suitable service.
+For example: a GP, Practice Nurse, Physician Associate or Healthcare Professional.

 Non-urgent advice: Medically urgent appointments